What is Server Virtualization?

 VPS is a more expensive hosting option than shared hosting, but it’s often a fraction of dedicated hosting costs.
 It allows for the customization of owning or renting a server without the cost of maintenance or ownership.

 VPS may be a good option for websites of businesses with small to medium levels of traffic.
-While shared hosting may be cheaper, for some applications, businesses need a greater level of control.
-However, for websites with a lot of traffic, going with a dedicated server may be the only option for meeting a website or application’s needs for computing power and bandwidth.
+While shared hosting may be cheaper, companies need greater control over some applications.
+However, for websites with a lot of traffic, going with a dedicated server may be the only option for meeting a website or application’s computing power and bandwidth needs.

 Hardware manufacturers and server virtualization

 Software manufacturers do not just use server Virtualization.
-IBM, which manufactures most of its server hardware and plays a significant role in server virtualization.
-IBM platforms System P, System I, and System Z use a para-virtual hypervisor.
+IBM manufactures most of its server hardware and plays a significant role in server virtualization.
+The IBM platforms System P, I, and System Z use a para-virtual hypervisor.